19hours/sg-statutes/Acts/Securities and Futures Act.md

 (f) any other person who made the false or misleading statement or omitted to state the information or circumstance, as the case may be, but only in respect of the inclusion of the statement or the omission to state the information or circumstance.

-(4) A person who acquires shares, debentures, or units of shares or debentures as a result of an offer or invitation that was made in or accompanied by a profile statement is taken to have acquired the shares or debentures, or units of shares or debentures, in reliance on both the profile statement and the prospectus for the offer.
+(4) A person who acquires shares, debentures, or units of shares or debentures as a result of an offer or invitation that was made in or accompanied by a profile statement is taken to have acquired the shares or debentures, or units of shares or debentures, in reliance on both the profile statement and the prospectus for the offer or invitation.

 (5) No action under subsection (1) shall be commenced after the expiration of 6 years from the date on which the cause of action arose.